Spectral rigidity of two-dimensional Liouville tori

 We now present the details.
 Infinitesimally, varying $u$ in \eqref{eq:twist} corresponds to perturbing the initial direction $s(x)$ of the geodesic $\gamma_x$ while keeping the base point fixed.
-Because $\gamma_x$ is periodic, the derivative of \eqref{eq:twist} at $u=0$ preserves $s(x)$ as an eigenvector.
+Because $\gamma_x$ is periodic, the vector $s(x)$ is an eigenvector of the derivative of~\eqref{eq:twist} at $u=0$ with a strictly positive eigenvalue.
 Hence it suffices to study variations of $u$ transverse to $s(x)$.

 Fix $x\in \R^2$ and let $c_1:\R\to \R^2$ be a $C^1$ curve intersecting $\gamma_x$ transversely at $c_1(0)=x$.
 Define $c_2(t):=c_1(t)+(m,n)$; then $c_2$ intersects $\gamma_x$ transversely at $c_2(0)=\gamma_x(T)$.
 For $v\in S_x\R^2$ sufficiently close to $s(x)$, the geodesic with initial velocity $v$ meets $c_2$ transversely at a unique point $c_2(\tau(v))$ with $\tau(v) \in \R$ near $0$; we must show that $v\mapsto \tau(v)$ has nonzero derivative at $v=s(x)$.
 Take $\varrho>0$ smaller than the injectivity radius and set $x_1=\gamma_x(\varrho)$.
 For $|t|$ small, let $\tilde\gamma^{t}$ be the unique unit-speed minimizing geodesic from $x$ to $\gamma_{c_1(t)}(\varrho)$, and write $v(t)\in T_x\R^2$ for its initial velocity.
 We recall that, by definition, the geodesic $\gamma_{c_1(t)}$ starts at the point $c_1(t)\in \R^2$ with the initial velocity $s(c_1(t))$ defined by the rational torus $\CT$, thus lifting a closed geodesic in $\CT$.
 By (2) and smooth dependence on endpoints, $t\mapsto v(t)$ is Lipschitz: